Recent from talks

 Long black

-Long black is a style of coffee commonly found in Australia and New Zealand, introduced back in the 1950s and 1960s made by pouring a double shot of espresso into hot water.
-It is similar to an americano, in which hot water is poured into one shot of espresso.
+Long black is a style of coffee commonly found in Australia and New Zealand, introduced in the 1950s and 1960s made by pouring a double shot of espresso into hot water.
+It is similar to an americano, which uses hot water and one shot of espresso.
+However, unlike the long black, the Americano is made by pouring the hot water into the espresso, instead of the other way round.

 .jpg)